MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nf-vmbuskernelmodeclientlibapi-vmbclientchannelinitsetringbufferpagecount.md

 ## -remarks

-Because the client virtual machine donates the pages for both the incoming and the outgoing ring buffers, this function can only be invoked on the client endpoint.</p>
+Because the client virtual machine donates the pages for both the incoming and the outgoing ring buffers, this function can only be invoked on the client endpoint.